 1. Build a Brand

-The accounting service market has become saturated with 1.25 million accountants and auditors in the United States.
-And that makes it difficult to stand out.
+The accounting service market is saturated.
+With 1.25 million accountants and auditors in the United States, it’s difficult to stand out.

-Branding is a visual and conceptual way to get a firm recognized and remembered, ideally by helping clients and prospects perceive the company in a favorable way.
-While many elements contribute to a brand — including the company name, logo, slogan, and design — the main focus is encouraging people to view the company as the right and best choice in the market.
+Branding is a visual and conceptual way to convey what’s special about your firm, so you’re recognized and remembered.
+While many elements contribute to a brand—including a company name, logo, slogan and design— your main focus should be encouraging people to view your firm as the best choice.

-In other words, branding should evoke an emotional response that motivates someone to sign on as a client.
-Even better, branding should make clients want to remain with the firm over the long haul.
+In other words, your branding should evoke an emotional response that motivates someone to sign on as a client.
+Even better, it should make clients want to remain with your firm for the long haul.

 2. Engage Clients Before They Sign On

-- Automating appointment scheduling by taking advantage of technology and web options that put more control in the hands of clients.
+Take advantage of technology and web options that put more control in the hands of clients

-- Preparing the client for the interaction, such as by sending an email with a photo of the assigned accountant or by inviting the client to a free pre-tax webinar.
+Send an email with a photo of the assigned accountant or invite the client to a free pre-tax webinar

 3. Nurture Client Relationships

-Simply put, to encourage return business and loyalty, business development professionals must continue nurturing those client relationships.
-Ramon suggests doing something as simple as sending a box of chocolates on April 1 (or even earlier) with a reminder that tax time is right around the corner.
+Ray suggests something as simple as sending a box of chocolates on April 1 (or even earlier) with a reminder that tax time is right around the corner.

 4. Develop Deeper Relationships With New Service Offerings

-A third of your clients are thinking about switching to a competitor.
-Holding onto those clients is imperative for your bottom line in more ways than one as it’s far more cost effective to keep a client than to acquire a new one.
-Additionally, firms with satisfied clients can forecast an average of 7% higher revenues in the coming year.
+It’s far more cost effective to keep a client than to acquire a new one.
+And firms with satisfied clients forecast an average of 7 percent higher revenues.

-Most accounting firms leave revenue on the table when clients aren’t utilizing the breadth of the firm’s service offering.
-Progressive firms will segment customers by services to identify opportunities to cross-sell or upsell more services.
+But most accounting firms leave revenue on the table, because their clients aren’t utilizing the breadth of the firm’s service offering.
+That’s why progressive firms = segment customers by services to identify opportunities to cross-sell or upsell more services.